mongodb/mongo-python-driver/doc/examples/type_hints.rst

 Database Command Document Type
 ------------------------------
-The :meth:`~pymongo.database.Database.command` method can also specify the document type by providing a custom :class:`~bson.codec_options.CodecOptions`:
+When using the :meth:`~pymongo.database.Database.command`, you can specify the document type by providing a custom :class:`~bson.codec_options.CodecOptions`:

 .. doctest::